TheSemicolons/thesemicolons.com/content/rv7.md

 * Sliding: RV-3, RV-4, RV-7/7A, RV-8/8A, RV-9/9A
 * Doors: RV-10

-Another personal preference, I don&rsquo;t need doors, and I like sliding canopies more; however, I like the lower build time of the RV-14.
+Another personal preference, I don't need doors, and I like sliding canopies more.

-_Airframes that fit the mission_: RV-14.
+_Airframes that fit the mission_: RV-7.